christianliebel/paint/README.md

 ![GitHub](https://img.shields.io/github/license/christianliebel/paint)

-Paint is back—right in your browser [(try it on paint.js.org)](https://paint.js.org)!
+Paint is back—right in your browser!
+Try it on [paint.js.org](https://paint.js.org).

 ![Paint](docs/screenshot.png)

-The objective of this project is to demonstrate modern web capabilities and Web Component-based application architectures by the example of a productivity app dinosaur: Paint.
+This project aims to demonstrate modern web capabilities and Web Component-based application architectures on the example of a productivity app dinosaur: Paint.
 All offline-capable and installable, just as [Progressive Web Apps](https://web.dev/progressive-web-apps/) should be.

 ## PLEASE NOTE
 This project is in an early state.
 Not all tools and actions are implemented right now.
-Your help and feedback is wanted!
+Your help and feedback are wanted!

-## Modern Web Techology
+## Modern Web Technology
 This project demonstrates the use of:

 - [Web Components](https://www.webcomponents.org/introduction), the native component model of the web (via [lit-element](https://lit-element.polymer-project.org/))